 As a cellist, Daniel won third prize at the Reno Chamber Orchestra Concerto Competition and has made solo appearances with the Livingston Symphony, University of Nevada Symphony and Glenbrook Symphony Orchestra.
 As a founding member of Duo Piacevole and the Armonia String Quartet, he is an active chamber musician.
 Daniel currently teaches cello at Albion College and the Jackson Symphony Orchestra Community Music School.

-Stefan Koch received his musical training at Temple University in Philadelphia, where he studied with Hirofumi Kanno and Orlando Cole.
-He formerly held positions as a national buyer of both books and CDs for Borders Books and Music, and he also has a Master's Degree in Philosophy from the University of Michigan.
-Returning to full-time performing in 2001, Mr. Koch is a member of the Lansing Symphony and is a frequent performer with the Kalamazoo Symphony, West Michigan Symphony, Toledo Symphony, Michigan Opera Theatre and Grand Rapids Symphony.
-In 2004, 2006 and 2007 he toured the US and Canada with the Carl Rosa Opera Company (London, UK) and since 2007 has been spending his summers at the Utah Festival Opera in Logan, Utah.
+Stefan Koch received his musical training at Temple University in Philadelphia, where he studied with Hirofumi Kanno, Orlando Cole (Curtis Institute) and George Harpham (Philadelphia Orchestra), and he also has a Master's Degree in Philosophy from the University of Michigan.
+Mr. Koch is a member of the Lansing Symphony (where he is also Personnel Manager) and is a frequent performer with the Kalamazoo Symphony, West Michigan Symphony, Toledo Symphony, Michigan Opera Theatre and Grand Rapids Symphony.
+He is also a member and Personnel Director of Conciertos de la Villa Santo Domingo, and annual festival in the Dominican Republic.
+In 2004, 2006 and 2007 he toured the US and Canada with the Carl Rosa Opera Company (London, UK) and spent 11 summers at the Utah Festival Opera in Logan, Utah.